California Residents: Click here for the California Privacy Notice.

 8. HOW WE HANDLE YOUR INFORMATION

-8.1 All information you provide to us is stored on our secure servers or those of our trusted partner services.
-We implement appropriate technical and organisational measures to protect your personal data against unauthorised or unlawful processing, accidental loss, destruction or damage
+8.1 All information you provide to us is stored on our secure servers or those of our Trusted Partners.
+We implement appropriate technical and organisational measures to protect your personal data against unauthorised or unlawful processing, accidental loss, destruction or damage.

 - (c) information that you post on our public forums and your game reviews will be retained until you decide that it should be removed as well.
 We don’t want to interfere with your posts and expressions without your permission.

-In general, we’ll store your data until you close your GOG account (or GWENT account if applicable).
+In general, we’ll store your data until you close your GOG account.
 If you do, we may still use limited information about you for tax, legal or accounting purposes.

 9. HOW DO WE USE YOUR INFORMATION

 9.1 We will use the above information in the following ways:

 - (a) to carry out our obligations arising from any contracts between you and us, like providing access to your GOG account, providing you with the games and technical support and in general allowing to use GOG services and its functionalities when you choose to do so f. ex. your GOG user profile, chat, forum or cloud saving and crossplay services in GOG GALAXY;

 - (b) to ensure that GOG services are presented in the most effective manner for you and for your computer or other device from which you access GOG services;